RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/lock_store.md

 - `port` - The port of the redis server.
 - `db` - The name of the database within Redis which should be used by Rasa Open Source.
+- `username` - The username which should be used for authentication with the Redis database.
 - `password` - The password which should be used for authentication with the Redis database.
 - `use_ssl` - `True` if SSL should be used for the connection to Redis.
 - `ssl_certfile` - Path to the SSL certificate file.
 - `ssl_keyfile` - Path to the SSL private key file.
 - `ssl_ca_certs` - Path to the SSL CA certificate file.
-- `key_prefix` - prefix to prepend to all keys used by the lock store.
+- `port`0 - prefix to prepend to all keys used by the lock store.
 Must be alphanumeric.
-- `port`0 - Timeout in seconds after which an exception will be raised in case Redis doesn&#x27;t respond within `port`0 seconds.
+- `port`1 - Timeout in seconds after which an exception will be raised in case Redis doesn&#x27;t respond within `port`1 seconds.

 #### get\_lock